PasqualiniGabriele/CybersecurityProect/home.md

 ---

 ## Post-Exploitation
-Once i obtained a reberse shell, and i was able to navigate inside the user-a folder, accessing all doscord bot's files, including user-b's script `server_start.sh`
+Once I obtained a reverse shell, and i was able to navigate inside the 'user-a''s folder, accessing all Discord bot's files, including user-b's script `server_start.sh`

 ![](images/Initial_Access.png)

-But i did not have access rights to user-b folder, containing the game server's files
+But I did not have access rights to user-b folder, containing the game server's files
 ![](images/Screenshot_tree.png)

 ---